reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Moral Correctness.md

 - Moral norms = reasons that follow after considering everyone's individual goodness equally.
 - Moral norms = norms no one could reasonably reject as a basis for unenforced, informed cooperation.
 Agent A can reasonably reject norm N if A's decreased individual goodness from N is more important than others' increased individual goodness.

-### Norms deriving from constructed relationships

-- To stand in a certain relation to someone (e.g. friend, lover, partner, cooperator, self-respecting individuals, etc.) has certain expectations for behavior by the parties involved.
-To the extent that someone violates these expectations, it is appropriate to not extend those behaviors to them, since they would now stand outside of the relationship.
-- This might work for friends and ettiquette (i.e. to the extent that someone doesn't uphold the standards of good friendship, ettiquette, it is appropriate to not treat them as a friend, or with ettiquette).
-Maybe it also works for aesthetic morality.
-But maybe this doesn't work for forceful morality (maybe if someone is immoral, we still have moral obligations towards them, i.e. we can exclude them from society, but we cannot kill them).

 ### Moral reasons = practical reasons

 - Valuing anything requires valuing the capacity to value.